-Day-to-day management of the portfolio is the responsibility of Andrew Feltus and Matthew Shulkin.
-Mr. Feltus and Mr. Shulkin are supported by the fixed income team.
+Day-to-day management of the portfolio is the responsibility of Kenneth J. Taubes.
+Mr. Taubes is supported by portfolio managers Andrew Feltus and Jonathan Scott and the fixed income team.
 Members of this team manage other Pioneer funds investing primarily in fixed income securities.
-The portfolio managers and the team also may draw upon the research and investment management expertise of the global research teams, which provide fundamental and quantitative research on companies and include members from one or more of Amundi Pioneer's affiliates.
-Mr. Feltus, Managing Director and Co-Director of High Yield, joined Amundi Pioneer in 1994 and has served as a portfolio manager of the portfolio since 2007.
-Mr. Shulkin, a Vice President, joined Amundi Pioneer in 2013 as a member of the U.S. fixed income team and has twenty years of investment experience.
-Prior to joining Amundi Pioneer, Mr. Shulkin spent five years at MAST Capital Management as an analyst focusing on the paper and forest products, packaging and homebuilding sectors.
-Previously, Mr. Shulkin was a credit analyst at Tisbury Capital and a member of the high yield team at Putnam Investments.
-Mr. Shulkin has served as a portfolio manager of the portfolio since 2017.
+The portfolio manager and the team also may draw upon the research and investment management expertise of the global research teams, which provide fundamental and quantitative research on companies and include members from one or more of Amundi Pioneer's affiliates.

+Mr. Taubes, Executive Vice President and Chief Investment Officer, U.S. of Amundi Pioneer, is responsible for overseeing the U.S. and global fixed income teams.
+He joined Amundi Pioneer as a senior vice president in September 1998 and has been an investment professional since 1982.
+Mr. Taubes has served as portfolio manager of the portfolio since 1999.